Dynamic Balanced Graph Partitioning: Introduction

+\item[Algorithms for General Variant:] For the non-augmented variant, in \cref{sec:upper}, we first present a~simple $O(k^2 \cdot \ell^2)$-competitive algorithm.
+Our main technical contribution is an $O((1+1/\eps) \cdot k \log{k})$-competitive deterministic algorithm $\CREP$ for a setting with $(2+\eps)$-augmentation (\cref{sec:crep}).
+We emphasize that this bound does not depend on~$\ell$.
+This is interesting, as in many application domains of this problem, $k$ is small: for example, in our motivating virtual machine collocation problem, a server typically hosts only a small number of virtual machines (e.g., related to the constant number of cores on the server).

-\paragraph{Our Contributions.} This paper introduces the online balanced repartitioning problem.
-We consider deterministic algorithms and make the following technical contributions: \begin{enumerate} \item \emph{Online Rematching:} For the special case of online rematching ($k=2$, but arbitrary~$\ell$), Theorem~\ref{thm:k2} presents a greedy online algorithm which is almost optimal: it is 7-competitive and we prove a lower bound of 3.
+\item[Algorithms for Online Rematching:] For the special case of online rematching ($k=2$, but arbitrary~$\ell$), in \cref{sec:k-two}, we prove that a variant of a greedy algorithm is 7-competitive.
+We also demonstrate a lower bound of 3 for any deterministic algorithm.

-\item \emph{Lower Bounds:} While in a setting without augmentation, a~$k-1$ lower bound for the competitive ratio of any online algorithm follows from a simulation of online paging, in Theorem~\ref{theorem:lower_general}, we show a lower bound which is strictly larger than~$k$, for any~$\alpha > 0$.
-Intriguingly, we show that the online repartitioning problem remains hard even with augmentation.
-In particular, in Theorem~\ref{thm:loweraugmk} we prove that no augmented online algorithm can achieve a competitive ratio below~$k$, as long as it cannot solve the problem trivially by placing all nodes into a single cluster.
-In contrast, online paging is known to become constant competitive with constant augmentation~\cite{competitive-analysis}.
+\item[Lower Bounds:] By a reduction to online paging, in \cref{sec:paging}, we show that for two clusters, no deterministic algorithm can obtain a better bound than $k-1$.
+While this shows an~interesting link between BRP and paging, in \cref{sec:lower-bounds}, we present a stronger bound.
+Namely, we show that for ${\ell \geq 2}$ clusters, no deterministic algorithm can beat the bound of $k$ even with an~arbitrary amount of augmentation, as~long~as~the algorithm cannot keep all nodes in a~single cluster.
+In contrast, online paging is known to~become constant-competitive with constant augmentation~\cite{SleTar85}.